 Most of the dentists that are advertising sedation dentistry only hold a conscious, minimal sedation permit.
 The drugs they use are administered orally and although they can make you very relaxed, they are not intended to put you out during the appointment.
 They will, however, inhibit the formation of memories during the procedure so afterward it may seem as if you were asleep.

-We were the first practice in Portland to focus on intravenous sedation for general dental procedures.
+We were the first practice in Portland and Vancouver to focus on intravenous sedation for general dental procedures.

 IV sedation is safer and more predictable than oral sedation alone.
 Not only can the level of sedation be controlled much more accurately, the drugs can also be reversed just as easily using the IV.